top of page

 · Increased risk for developing diseases or health conditions like high blood pressure, heart disease, diabetes, and obesity

-woman magnesium deficient feeling down and tired before using Omalani Magnesium CBD topicals
+woman magnesium deficient feeling down and tired before using Omalani Magnesium Night Cream

-We decided to take matters into our own hands and have developed magnesium products we simply love!
+We decided to take matters into our own hands and have developed magnesium products we love!

-Omalani Magnesium Milk and Honey CBD Soak 32 fl. oz. blue floral bottle for cold plunge and hot baths
+Omalani Magnesium Soakinfused with lavender, cedarwood and proprietary blend of EO 32 fl. oz. blue floral bottle for cold plunge and hot baths

-Our Magnesium Milk and Honey CBD Soak as well as Dead Sea Bladderwrack CBD Soak provide an amazing bath experience.
-Oh, you are a fan of a Cold Plunge our soaks are simply wonderful when added to your plunge!
+Our Pure Bliss Magnesium Bath Soak and the Dead Sea Bladderwrack Soak provide an amazing bath experience.
+If you are a fan of a Cold Plunge, our soaks are simply wonderful when added to your plunge!

-Omalani Magnesium Milk and Honey CBD Salts 25 oz. for hot baths
+Omalani Magnesium Milk and Honey Salts 25 oz. for hot baths

-Omalani Magnesium CBD Oil Spray 2 fl. oz. blue spray bottle for daily replenishing and pain healing
+Omalani Dead Sea Magnesium Oil Spray 2 fl. oz. blue spray bottle for daily replenishing and pain healing

-The perfect add on is our Magnesium CBD Night Cream which you just apply a small amount onto the bottom of your feet in the evening (it absorbs quickly so won’t hurt your sheets) and is used transdermally to help provide a deeper better nights sleep as well as helps with cramps and can help restless legs.
+The perfect add-on is our Magnesium Night Cream, which you apply a small amount onto the bottom of your feet in the evening (it absorbs quickly, so it won’t hurt your sheets) and is used transdermally to help provide a deeper, better night sleep as well as helps with cramps and can help restless legs.

-Our goal at Omalani to offer you multiple ways to enjoy our all-natural products.
-When applied topically, it bypasses the digestive tract to allow it to be quickly absorbed by the body.
-The benefits of our magnesium cream, salts, soaks with essential oils, butters, and nourishing CBD oil, is a wonderful way to be on your way to a better nights sleep.
+Our goal at Omalani is to offer you multiple ways to enjoy our all-natural products.
+When applied topically, they bypass the digestive tract and are quickly absorbed by the body.
+The benefits of our magnesium cream, salts, soak with essential oils, butter, and nourishing oil are a wonderful way to get a better night's sleep.

 Checkout our Magnesium page